Energy Conservation Procedures

 - Window Air Conditioning Units – Window air conditioning units installed by the College may be in use in buildings that do not have central air conditioning.
 If you are scheduled in a space that has this type of unit, it is recommended that you turn on the unit at least 15 minutes before class begins.
 The unit will operate more efficiently if the classroom door remains closed.
 Please be sure to turn off the unit when leaving the classroom.
 Operating a unit in air conditioning mode when the outside air temperature is below 45° may damage the unit.

 Campus wide computer changes as part of the GRCC Energy Conservation Program

-In accordance with the college's Energy Conservation Policy LRTS has enabled "power management" on all campus computers.
-After 10 minutes of non-use your monitor will go into sleep mode.
-Simply move your mouse or hit any key to wake it up.
+In accordance with the college's Energy Conservation Policy IT has enabled "power management" on all campus computers.